News - Queensland Meteor

 This website was replaced on September 25, with faster server, a New FAQ Section and mobile device support.
 Some content may be temporarily missing, or may have moved since your last visit while updates are being made.

 * Due to recent media events, we are experiencing above normal web traffic, so please bear with us if our live screen glitches.

 We are an independent group of volunteers.
 If you would like to help us to pay for our servers and large bandwidth needs so we can maintain and improve our service to you, please feel free to donate a little something to our cause.
 Your donation however small, will be gratefully received.
 We would like to keep all our screens and data publicly available and unrestricted without resorting to funding from advertising.

 Welcome to our meteor detection and radio astronomy pages.
-We are an informal group of astronomers and radio enthusiasts with a special interest in meteor detection and radio astronomy.
-Along with our other Astronomy projects we operate a dedicated 24/7 meteor detection system at the Norman Lockyer Observatory in Sidmouth, Devon plus several remote sites operated by members.
+We are a voluntary group of astronomers and radio enthusiasts with a special interest in meteor detection and radio astronomy.
+Along with our other Astronomy projects, we operate a dedicated 24/7 meteor detection system, the with the primary station based at the Lockyer technology Centre in Sidmouth UK, plus several remote sites operated by our members.

 You can view our trace screen directly on this website by visiting our live feed.
 The screens show us general observation information relating to quantity, size and speed of meteors as they strike the earth’s atmosphere.